nypublicradio/unettest/docs/blog/unettest.md

 ```

 > Note: I am trying to do a little funny business with the `$1`.
 The format of
 the new API is slightly different from the old one so I need to manipulate it.
+I know now (after making `unettest`) that this manipulation was the source of
+my NGINX pain.
+It seems that you cannot pass `$1` to the _internal_ location
+block and parse it like you would with a regular route.
+It will be passed
+literally, as in `?value=$1` instead of expanding and interpolating the path.
 I
-know now (after making `unettest`) that this manipulation was what was the
-source of my NGINX pain.
-It seems that you cannot pass `$1` to the _internal_
-location block and parse it like you would with a regular route.
-It will be
-passed literally, as in `?value=$1` instead of expanding and interpolating the
-path.
-I did not know why this was happening or why it only happened sometimes.
+did not know why this was happening or why it only happened sometimes.

 I fulfilled the requirements (or at least tried to):